 How is amniocentesis carried out?

 When the best position is found, your skin is cleaned around the area where the needle will be inserted.
-A fine needle is then pushed through your skin, the muscles of your abdomen and then through the muscle wall of your womb (uterus) into the pocket of amniotic fluid.
-A syringe will be attached to the other end of the needle so that some of the amniotic fluid from around the baby can then be drawn off.
+A fine needle is then pushed through your skin, the muscles of your tummy and then through the muscle wall of your womb (uterus) into the pocket of amniotic fluid.
+A syringe will be attached to the other end of the needle so that some of the amniotic fluid from around your baby can then be drawn off.

 Occasionally, it is not possible to get enough amniotic fluid for testing and the needle has to be removed and reinserted.
-This may be due to the position that the baby is lying in.
+This may be due to the position that your baby is lying in.
 Hopefully, a second attempt at collecting fluid will be successful.
 If not, you will usually be asked to return on another day to try again.

 You may prefer to have some support during the procedure.
 If you feel comfortable about this, consider asking your partner, a friend or a family member to accompany you.
 The whole procedure will probably take about 10 minutes but your appointment will usually last longer to give you time to rest afterwards.